travelster/DBGallery/fundamentals/sharing.md

 ![Sharing: Select and Share Button](/assets/Share-Button.webp)

 ## 2. Share Settings
-The quickest way to share the selected images would be to press Ok to have the URL copied to the clipboard, then drop it into an email, chat message, a document, or anywhere else.
+The quickest way to share the selected images would be to press Ok to have the URL copied to the clipboard, then drop it into an email, chat message, social media app, a document, or anywhere else.
 Note again that share links do not require a login.

 ![Sharing Popup](/assets/Share-Dialog.webp)